Include Top

 2. Click SigmaXL > Statistical Tools > Nonparametric Tests - Exact > 2 Sample Mann-Whitney - Exact.
 If necessary, check Use Entire Data Table, click Next.

-9. Click OK.
+4. Click OK.
 Select Customer Type 2 and 3.
 Click OK.
-Results:
+The resulting output for the 2 Sample Mann-Whitney - Monte Carlo test is:

-The Monte Carlo P-Value here is 0.0004 with a 99% confidence interval of 0.0000 to 0.0009.
-This will be slightly different every time it is run (the Monte Carlo seed value is derived from the system clock).
-The true Exact P-Value = 0.0006 lies within this confidence interval.
+The Monte Carlo P-Value 99% confidence interval is 0.0000 to 0.0009.
+Note that the Monte Carlo P-Value will be slightly different every time it is run (the Monte Carlo seed value is derived from the system clock).
 This was demonstrated using 10,000 replications, but with a P-Value this low, it is recommended that the number of replications be increased to 1e5 or 1e6 to get a better estimate.

 Narayanan, A. and Watts, D. “Exact Methods in the NPAR1WAY Procedure,” SAS Institute Inc., Cary, NC. http://support.sas.com/rnd/app/stat/papers/exact.pdf